khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 #### Continue to Install the Forge

+We have received reports that some screen readers such as NVDA cannot read the installer's interface if your current input method is not English.
+Try to switch to English input method first then start the Forge installer.
 Now you can run the forge jar file like normal executable file, a window pops up for you to choose the installation configurations:

 1. First is a radio box for selecting install client or server, `Install client` is selected by default, yeah we want to install the client, no need to change it.